-Kids in the United States are in the midst of a “sleep debt,” according to polls conducted by the nonprofit National Sleep Foundation.
+Kids in the United States are racking up some serious sleep debt, according to polls conducted by the nonprofit National Sleep Foundation.
 That means they’re getting less shut-eye than experts say is necessary.
-And studies calculate the cost could be steep – including permanently impaired general intelligence, short-term memory, decision-making and attention focus.
+And studies calculate the cost could be steep — including an impact on everything from short-term memory to decision-making to attention focus.

 So how much sleep should kids get, why aren’t they getting enough — and how can parents foster a snooze routine that’ll ensure kids are healthy and up to speed?

 The recommended amount of sleep per day for teens is eight to ten hours, but the NSF’s 2014 Sleep in America Poll, its most recent to focus on “Sleep in the Modern Family,” found high school seniors averaging barely seven.
 School-age kids not yet in high school need nine to 12 hours of slumber — but more than half are getting less than eight.

 While this poll didn’t touch on kids younger than 6, NSF’s previous study found similar trends afoot.
 Infants under 1 year require 14 to 15 hours of sleep but were averaging less than 13.
 Toddlers need 12 to 14 hours and, on average, didn’t quite make minimum.
 And preschoolers demand 11 to 13 hours of shut-eye, but were falling just shy with 10 1/2 average hours of sleep.